Welcome to the Solve ME/CFS Initiative (Solve M.E.) Advocacy Corner

 Solve ME/CFS Initiative is proud to sponsor the Annual ME/CFS Advocacy Week.
 This monumental advocacy effort contains actions for every energy level and ability to join, from a social media post to meeting with Congressional leaders face to face in Washington DC.
 The goal of our efforts are to educate, empower, and deliver our message: “Take action for ME/CFS now!”

-2020 ME/CFS Advocacy Week and Washington DC Lobby Day
+2020 ME/CFS Advocacy Week and Online Lobby Day

 - Scheduled for April 19 – 26, 2020